Last Updated on October 9, 2023 by Carne Diem

 Method: Grill and StovetopJump to Recipe

-With elections tomorrow, I figured it was time to talk politics.
-Don't worry I am not going to go off on a political rant, but I thought it would be fun to cover an "election day meal" before the election.
-Sadly, the U.S. does not really have a traditional election day meal, but there are plenty of others that do.
-One meal that has become inherently tied to elections in Australia is the Sausage Sizzle.
-With voter turn out for Australians at close to 96%, and election day always falling on a Saturday, it has become more of a social function as well.
-As a result there are now plenty of food venders present at the polling places.
+The sausage sizzle dates back to the 1940's in Australia, but become to take on International fame when it became inherently tied to elections in Australia.
+Around 2010 food stalls began to be set up at polling places as political fundraisers.
+With voter turn out for Australians at close to 96%, and election day always falling on a Saturday, it quickly became more of a social function as well.
+As a result, there are now plenty of food venders present at the polling places.
 It is now tradition for hungry Australians to eat these "Democracy Sausages" while they wait to complete their civic duty.

 Creating your own Sausage Sizzle

-Pick out a high quality sausage, preferably beef, but pork has become common as well.
-Fire up your grill and get ready to cook.
+Traditionally beef sausages are favored in Australia, but pork has become common as well.
+Select a high quality sausage and fire up your grill and get ready to cook.

-If you want more great sausage recipes then check out our Grilled Sonoran Hot Dogs, Korean Corn Dogs: Gamja Dog, and Holiday Stuffing with Truffle Sausage.
+If you want more great sausage recipes then check out some of our favaorite sausage recipes here:

 Making the Homemade Ketchup